DSC30-FA24/website/README.md

-# Repository for the course website.
+# Repository for the course website
 Course Website